 To qualify for school transport, a child must be aged between 4 and 12 years and living 3.2 km or more from the nearest suitable national school.

 Children with special needs are also eligible for free transport to and from special schools and to special classes.

 If there are spare seats available, children who are not eligible can be carried on school transport.

-The Department of Education and Skills decides what the nearest suitable school is.
+The Department of Education decides what the nearest suitable school is.
 If a child is attending a school that has more than one teacher and there is a one-teacher school nearer the home, that fact will not usually disqualify the child from using the school transport scheme.

 Children attending multi-denominational schools or Gaelscoileanna (Irish-speaking schools) are eligible if they meet the distance requirements to their school.
 They are not disqualified because there is another national school nearer to them.
 There are also special arrangements for Protestant children attending Protestant schools and children living in remote areas.

 The scheme is not a door-to-door service.
 Parents/guardians are responsible for bringing their children to the nearest pick-up point to avail of the service.
-Generally routes are planned so pupils don't have to travel more than 2.4 km to their nearest pick-up point.
+Generally, routes are planned so pupils don't have to travel more than 2.4 km to their nearest pick-up point.

 If there is no school transport service available, you may be able to get a grant towards the costs of private transport for a child who cannot get to school without transport due to an illness or disability.